TimboFimbo/Pico_QuoteGame_and_API/README.md

 Before use, check the comments in the scripts and replace the IP address and movie list file location where noted.

 Finally, this is just a test for now, as I'm currently a little hooked on the Pico and some of its add-ons.
 Now that this is working, I'm going to add more movies to the list and more clues to display for each.
-Oh, and you'll sometimes find a review quote about the movie instead of a quote from the movie itself - I need to go through and get rid of those.
+Oh, and the scraper currently can't handle films with multiple directors, so I'll fix that if it needs to be run again.
+For now, I just fixed the few incorrect movie details by hand.